-Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition, Text Revision (referred to as DSM-IV-TR, or just DSM-IV) published in 2000 by the American Psychiatric Association.1 In order to be diagnosed with borderline disorder, you must have five of the nine criteria.
+There are nine specific diagnostic criteria (symptoms) for borderline personality disorder defined in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (referred to as DSM-5) published in 2013 by the American Psychiatric Association.1 In order to be diagnosed with borderline disorder, you must have five of the nine criteria.

-1. Excessive, unstable and poorly regulated emotional responses.
+Domain A. Excessive, unstable and poorly regulated emotional responses.

 - Affective (emotional) instability including intense, episodic emotional anguish, irritability, and anxiety/panic attacks

 - Anger that is inappropriate, intense and difficult to control, and